mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 ## Fraud Management
 * To drive the delivery of a fraud risk management solution to complement a Mojaloop platform implementation

+## Core
+PDP stream:
+1. PI Objective #1: Support wider adoption of the testing toolkit by implementers.
+[Have two of the implementation teams use the toolkit by the end of the PI for Hub testing & Onboarding FSPs.]
+2. PI Objective #2: Implement a hosted version of Testing Toolkit that can be securely hosted by Schemes easily.
+[Can be deployed using helm charts, and is well-documented]
+1. Measuring criteria:

 ## Extend Bulk Transfer
 * Design a PoC for advanced Bulk Payment Use Cases such as Bulk Lookup, Bulk Quote & Transfers for multiple Payee FSPs and present to the CCB